Bill Day (cartoonist): Gun control cartoon tweeted

-Re-use of art and plagiarism accusations
+Responses to two 2013 criticisms

-Day has been criticized for his tendency to reuse his previously drawn comics with only slight alterations to make them topical, but his fans consider it a tempest in a teapot.
-Day was also accused of plagiarism in January 2013 when he used a computer generated image of a gun taken from the website deviantArt in one of his comics without crediting or getting the permission of the original creator.
-Cagle said that Day was not aware of the origins of the image and mistakenly believed it to be a photograph.
-Day said he pulled the cartoon when the mistake he made was realized, replaced it, and it had never been published.
-He also said that the Poynter Institute, which investigates journalism ethics, dismissed the accusations after looking into the incident.
+Day has been criticized for his tendency to reuse his own previously drawn comics with only slight alterations to make them topical, however, his fans consider the criticism a tempest in a teapot.
+Repetitive use of subject matter by artists is not uncommon and themes often may be seen developed during the careers of artists.

+Day was accused of plagiarism in January 2013 when he used a computer-generated image of a gun taken from the website deviantArt in one of his draft comics without crediting or getting the permission of the original creator.
+Cagle said that Day had not been aware of the origin of the image and mistakenly believed it to be a photograph.
+Day noted that his cartoon featuring the image never had been published because he pulled the cartoon when the mistake he made was realized and he replaced it with another image.
+He also noted that the Poynter Institute, which investigates journalism ethics, dismissed the accusations against Day after looking into the incident.
 Cagle apologized to the original artist on Day's behalf.